Gram-positive bacteria: Bacterial transformation

-Orthographic note
+Orthography: capitalization

-The adjectives Gram-positive and Gram-negative derive from the surname of Hans Christian Gram; as eponymous adjectives, their initial letter can be either capital G or lower-case g, depending on which style guide (e.g., that of the CDC), if any, governs the document being written.
-This is further explained at Gram staining § Orthographic note.
+The adjectives Gram-positive and Gram-negative derive from the surname of Hans Christian Gram; as eponymous adjectives, their initial letter G can be either a capital or lower-case, depending on which style guide, if any, governs the document being written.
+For instance, the style guide of the American CDC recommends writing: Gram stain, this species is gram negative, and a gram-negative species.